Skip to content

 Reasons Behind India's Progress

-• Massive domestic demand with over 1.3 billion users.
+• A vast domestic market, with over 1.3 billion potential consumers.

-• Strong brand confidence: India is increasingly viewed by institutions like RBI, Jefferies, and ICEA as a growing center for chip and electronics manufacturing.
+• Growing institutional confidence: India is increasingly recognized by organizations such as the RBI, Jefferies, and ICEA as a burgeoning hub for chip and electronics manufacturing.

 Blog image